-To create a plot first add a chart cell to your project and then select the data you wish to visualize from the "Data" dropdown menu.
+To create a plot, first add a chart cell to your project and then select the DataFrame you wish to visualize from the "Data" dropdown menu.
 From there, you can assign columns to variables and configure the visual elements of the chart.
 See the section below for more details on chart configuration.

 Under the hood we're using Vega, a high-level grammar of interactive graphics.
 Because our chart cells are built off of this library we use much of the terminology of the Vega ecosystem.
 Learn more about Vega's grammar of graphics system here.